gdalba/gdalba.github.io/_newsletters/2025-evolution-of-the-eye.md

     </figure>
 </div>

+I mentioned cnidarians in the repice, which might strike as odd to some of you.
 Not many of us think of jellyfishes and suddenly think of eyes.
 Personally, to start thinking of eyes is akin to thinking of the evolution of eyes.
 I cannot do it otherwise, it must be understood through macroevolutionary lenses (pun intended).
 Of course, this small text is not supposed to cover **the** evolution of eyes, though you are welcome to explore a bit of it in good papers like [Schwab's Keeler lecture of 2017](https://www.nature.com/articles/eye2017226).
 Truth is, eyes are a fascinating example of evolution in action.
 Take a quick look at the eyes below:

 <div style="display: flex; justify-content: center; margin-bottom: 20px;">
     <figure style="width: 78%;">